EXPLORING THE GREAT WORLD RELIGIONS

 THIS COURSE IS NOW CLOSED.
 WINTER SESSION REGISTRATION OPENS JANUARY 9TH, 2022.
 COME BACK AND SEE US!

 Class will be taught via ZOOM.
 Instructor will email you the meeting code before class.

 Religion is responsible for the progress of humankind when applied correctly and the source of strife when not.
 Students will explore the major world religions in a unifying framework that will make sense of them all.
-Then we examine the religions from the eyes of their adherents, offering that additional perspective and simultaneously reinforce our learnings and glean new understanding by a brief examination of Native American beliefs.
+This class will examine the religions from the eyes of their adherents, offering that additional perspective.
+One evening is taken to examine Native American beliefs.
+The final evening explores prophecies, the surprising manner in which they are fulfilled, generally contrary to popular expectations, and how through prophecy we see the religions clearly anticipating the next and in divine harmony.
 World Religions covered (alphabetically listed): Baha'i Faith, Buddhism, Christianity, Hinduism, Islam, Judaism, and to a lesser degree, Zoroastriansim.
-Native religions will be viewed by their common patterns across the Americas.
+Native religion coverage includes Lakota, Haudenosaunee, Navajo, and brief mention of several others.

-Click on instructor link for biography; ages 18+
+Please click on instructor link for bio; ages 18+